 What is Wine?

-Before getting into this we should know what wine is.
+Before getting into this we should know what wine is — you know, make sure that we are using the same dictionary.
 Wine is a beverage made from grapes.
 The process for making wine is called fermentation.
 The grapes are first crushed into a mush which is known as the the must.
 Fermentation is a biological process in which bacteria in the form of yeast eat the sugars in grapes.
 The yeast can be natural yeast which gathers on the grape skins or a special yeast which is added to the must.

-The yeast breaks down the grape sugars.
-This produces carbon dioxide and ethanol.
-Carbon dioxide is a gas which passes out of the fermentation vessel into the air.
-Ethanol is ethyl alcohol and stays with the grape juice.
-The grape skins are filtered out and the yeast bodies settle out.
-The liquid is clear in about two weeks.
+The yeast consumes the grape sugars, and multiplies.
+The products are more yeast (a solid), carbon dioxide (a gas), and ethanol (a liquid).
+Carbon dioxide bubbles out of the fermentation vessel into the air.
+Ethanol is ethyl alcohol which stays dissolved with the grape juice.
+The grape skins give their color to the liquid and are filtered out.
+The tiny yeast bodies slowly settle out.
+The result is a beautiful clear liquid in about two weeks.
 Bingo, you have wine!
 It's pretty simple.
 I've made hundreds of gallons in my kitchen over the years.

 WHAT IS ON THE LABEL?